Debbie Kruger

 And here's a 1978 Chicago Years promo in tribute to Terry Kath.

-Whitey stuck around at 2SM after most of his contemporaries had ankled, taking over as program director in the early 1980s, and then eventually moved over to Triple M, where so many of the 2SM jocks worked in the 1980s.
-He made various forays into television as well, always looking debonair.
-These days he's at 2DAY FM but I don't hold that against him.
-Whitey today
+Whitey stayed at 2SM after most of his contemporaries had ankled, taking over as program director in the early 1980s, and then eventually moving over to Triple M, where so many of the 2SM jocks worked in the 1980s.
+It was there that Doug Mulray dubbed him "The Mighty Whitey".

 - Top -

-Last but not least was Barry Chapman, who curiously avoided having his caricature done for the 1978 2SM Top 100 poster from which the drawings on this page are taken.
-Barry was the Program Director for 2SM during its heyday in the 1970s, devised many of the revolutionary promotions and free concerts, and basically had the Midas touch.
+Last but not least was Barry Chapman, who curiously avoided having his caricature done for the 1978 2SM Top 100 poster from which the illustrations on this page are taken.
+Barry was the Program Director for 2SM during its heyday in the late 1970s, devised many of the revolutionary promotions and free concerts, and basically had the Midas touch.

-But in 1980 Barry left 2SM suddenly as the programming took a different direction, and hopped over to Triple M, where Rod Muir had already taken up residence, repeating his success on an FM scale.
 After Triple M Barry moved to the ABC and ran youth network Triple J, taking it to unprecedented heights, before joining cable music television with Channel V and MusicMax.
-He has now temporarily retired and is playing the golf courses of the UK until further notice.
+He has now "temporarily" retired and is playing the golf courses of Scotland until further notice.

 Who am I to argue?

 It needs pointing out that during this period 2SM's commitment to news and current affairs was unstinting.
 Despite its focus on music and mayhem, the station had a news team that delivered serious news and incisive commentary unparalleled on music radio.
-Long before he was the cool calm collected host of Channel Nine's Today Show, Steve Liebmann was heading a great news outfit.
+Long before he was the cool calm collected host of Channel Nine's Today Show, Steve Liebmann was part of a great news outfit.
 Ian MacRae's breakfast craziness was punctuated by the Liebmann-White report, with the late Brian White's intelligent opinions providing much food for thought, even for teenage school girls breathlessly waiting for the next Sherbet song to come on air.
 2SM News Team

 Alan Wilkie